Skip to main content

 One thing to note is that a good conversion ratio is no replacement for keeping up the volume of outreach.

-It is essential to keep an eye on how long your hiring process takes and one way to do that is to see how long candidates spend in each stage of the funnel.
-Otherwise, you risk losing out on good candidates because they will go to other companies that can move quicker.
+Speed is crucial in hiring, so it’s essential to keep an eye on how long your hiring process takes and one way to do that is to see how long candidates spend in each stage of the funnel.

 There is no need to rush through a process, but it’s great to review what is happening in each stage and check if something needs nudging or changing.